How a contest works

 How to organise a club contest

-A lot of work is involved in organising a Toastmasters speech contest.
-A contest needs club members to sign up as competitors, a contest chair, and also for helper roles.
-Judges from other clubs are also necessary.
-The most important thing when organising a club contest is to allow a lot of time (ideally 4 – 6 weeks ahead) to ensure everything is prepared and you aren’t rushing on the night.
+There are lot of moving parts going into organising a Toastmasters speech contest.
+A contest needs club members to sign up as competitors, a contest chair, timers, ballot counters and a sergeant at arms.
+Judges from other clubs are also needed.
+The most important thing when organising a club contest is to start planning well in advance, ideally 4 – 6 weeks ahead of time.

 Each aspect of organising a contest has its own heading below, with a checklist of when everything should be organised, and email templates to send out to participants.

-Begin by creating a document to keep track of everyone who is participating in the club.
-Use this template.
+This template is a good starting point and can be used to keep track of everyone who is participating in the contest.

 Organising the contestants

-The contestants are members of the club.
-They must be paid members to compete.
+Contestants are members of the club.
+They must be paid members “in good standing” to compete.
 There are no other requirements, except for the International contest which requires members to have completed two levels of a Pathways path.

 At least three meetings before the contest, ask the president to tell the club of the upcoming contest and ask for contestants and helpers.
 Take note of who has signed up.
 Ask the president to mention the contest at the closing business for each meeting until the contest.